-

 Transport

 The waterfront is best explored on foot, but taxis can be easily hailed from outside the cruise terminal.
-Unfortunately there are no longer car rental agencies located at the piers and passengers will have to travel into the town.
+Unfortunately there are no longer car rental agencies located at the piers and passengers will have to travel into the town to hire vehicles.

 Attractions

-There is plenty to keep cruise passengers busy while in Halifax, such as the Maritime Museum of the Atlantic located in the waterfront, the Citadel National Historic Site, the Immigration Museum of Pier 21, the Nova Scotia Museum of Natural History, Province House and St. Paul's Church.
+There is plenty to keep cruise passengers busy while in Halifax, such as the Maritime Museum of the Atlantic, located on the waterfront; the Citadel National Historic Site; the Immigration Museum of Pier 21; the Nova Scotia Museum of Natural History; Province House; and St Paul's Church.
 The Halifax public gardens are also worth a visit.
+The Halifax waterfront is atmospheric, the city's nightlife is energetic, and many festivals and events fill the Halifax calendar.

 Restaurants